Emil Botta: Personal life

 Emil Botta had had a childhood baptism into Romanian Orthodoxy, held at the church of Saint Demetrius in Adjud.
 Though portions of his Pe-o gură de rai are of a quasi-mystical "eruption of religiosity" (hinting at his momentary faith in the "possibility of salvation"), Botta no longer attended church services as a grown man.
 Acterian reports that he was always respectful of practicing Christians, but that he himself was "all to frightened by death to find in Christianity a spiritual trim and balm."
 His marital status is the object of speculation.
 He is only definitively known to have been married once in his life, in 1938, to Finlanda Ulpia Hârjeu—the actress daughter of an architect.
 Known professionally as "Ulpia Botta", she was seen by Jeni Arnotă as inferior to her husband—in reference to their appearing together in an informal staging of an unnamed play by Eugene O'Neill, in July 1939.
 She was employed by the Bucharest Municipal Theater during World War II, sometimes appearing alongside Emil.

 According to Arnotă's diary entries, Botta was unchanged by his marriage: careless about his public appearance, he also spoke to her about his ongoing fears and "chimeras".
 To cure his deep depressive state, he would drink heavily, but (Arnotă reports) still managed to preserve his lucidity.
 In late 1948, having resumed the name of "Ulpia Hârjeu" (or "Hîrjeu"), his spouse moved to Bacău, joining the permanent troupe of that city's national theater.
 Though Mimi adopted Emil's surname, and was casually known as his "ex-wife" in her final years, she may only have been his fling.
 In the 1960s, she was married to the philologist Alexandru Balaci.
-Discussing Botta's "unbelievably bohemian" existence, Acterian notes that his partition of the home only had as decorations some pottery items that the actor had bought from itinerant peasants at the nearby Obor market, and a portrait of Dan Botta.
-A young visitor, the fellow actor George Mihăiță, also commented on his "monk-like simplicity".
 He is known to have pursued several other women, in particular Clody Bertola (she never reciprocated).
 According to Acterian, he was "a true artist in the field of [female] conquest".
 As a result, "many women loved him with devotion, in any case more than he had loved them."